 Let’s be honest, Moroccans love meat.
-In fact, it is very rare to meet a vegan Moroccan.
-However, Moroccan cuisine counts many vegetarian Moroccan food and dishes that are worth the try, whether you are a vegan or not.
+In fact, it is very rare to meet a Moroccan who is vegan.
+However, Moroccan cuisine counts many delicious vegetarian Moroccan food and dishes that are really worth the try, whether you are a vegan or not.

 Moroccan cuisine is known for being one of the finest cuisines in the world.
 Very tasty and rich-flavored, it is also known for being a cuisine that satisfies most tastes and diets.
 And vegans are no exception.
 In fact, even if the meat is part of many Moroccan dishes, most Moroccan recipes can be prepared without it, and still be absolutely delicious.

 Moroccans’ love for meat has certainly to do with Moroccan culture and religious background, however, Moroccans are more and more aware of how unhealthy a meat-based diet can be.
 That’s why many of them try to reduce their meat portions.
 I remember, years ago when I was living full time in Morocco, most local restaurants had only one vegetarian Moroccan food option for vegans and it was salads.
 But now, things have incredibly changed, and you can potentially order a vegan version for every Moroccan dish.

 That’s also the case for restaurants outside Morocco specialized in Moroccan cuisine.
 Restaurant owners will certainly have at least one vegan dish in the menu to meet vegan customers diet.

 That being said, if you ever find yourself in a Moroccan restaurant where you don’t see a main vegan dish (it’s very unlikely but let’s explore all the possibilities, right?), you will still have all the delicious Moroccan salads to choose from.
 They are vegan, colorful and so yummy with very different flavors.
 But I will get to that later in this post.